-The main competitor from the Yamaha brand is the YDP-143 from the Arius line.
+The main competitor from Yamaha is probably a mid-range model of the Arius line – the YDP-143.

-The YDP-143 has replaced the previous YDP-142 model (in 2016) and comes in a nice furniture-style cabinet (3 colors available) with 3 piano pedals.
+The YDP-143 has replaced the previous YDP-142 model (in 2016) and comes in a traditional furniture-style cabinet (3 colors available) with 3 piano pedals.

 At the heart of the YDP-143 is Yamaha’s famous Pure SF sound engine that provides you with an amazingly realistic piano sound sampled from the Yamaha CFIIIS 9′ Concert Grand.

 The sound is delivered via 2 oval (12 cm x 6 cm) speakers with two 8W amplifiers.
 It’s enough to fill a room, but the PX-870 with its 4 speakers and 20W amplifiers is a clear winner here.

 And I’m talking not only about the volume; the PX-870 has a deeper and more rounded sound at a medium volume.

 When it comes to piano sound itself, I wouldn’t say that the PX-870 sounds better, that’s really a matter of personal taste.

-Both pianos sound incredible and you’ll hardly find something better sounding in their class.
+Both pianos sound very good and you’ll hardly find something better sounding in this price range.

 What the YDP-143 doesn’t give you compared to the Casio is the ability to control various aspects of sound like resonance, damper noise, key on/off noise, etc.